mtshiba/replim/README.md

 - auto indent
 - running on VM

-if you assign variable or functions, you can check those value without typing "echo".
+if you assigned variable or functions, you can check those value without typing "echo".

 ```